 Address: 10 Rue Jules Rathier, 89800 Chablis, France

 No visit to Chablis would be complete without at least one wine tasting, and William Fevre is one of the top producers in the area.
-This famous winery has been producing world-famous Premier Cru and Grand Cru Chablis wine for over 60 years.
+This famous winery has produced world-famous Premier Cru and Grand Cru Chablis wine for over 60 years.

 Winemaker William Fevre started with just 15 acres and produced his first crop in 1959.
-Since then, the winery has grown to become the most prominent landowner in Chablis, with over 160 acres of vines.
-His domaine has grown to be one of the most popular french vineyards.
+Since then, the winery has become the most prominent landowner in Chablis, with over 160 acres of vines.
+His domaine has grown to be one of the most popular French vineyards.

 Did you know that chardonnay is the only variety of grapes permitted to be called Chablis?
 But what makes these grapes taste so much better than the chardonnays produced in other parts of the world?
 It’s the soil.